 Mean score of companies in the Health Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Medical Research Council's score of 21 is lower than 53% of the industry.
+Medical Research Council's score of 24 is higher than 52% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, the Medical Research Council (MRC) reported an emission intensity of approximately 0.292 kg CO2e per GBP of revenue, although specific total emissions figures for Scope 1, 2, and 3 were not disclosed.
-MRC is committed to significant climate action, aligning with the overall UK Research and Innovation (UKRI) target of achieving net zero carbon by 2040.
-To further this goal, MRC has set an interim target to reduce its Scope 1 and 2 emissions by 50% by 2030, starting from a baseline year of 2017.
-This commitment underscores MRC's dedication to environmental sustainability and its proactive approach to mitigating climate impact.
+In 2022, the Medical Research Council (MRC) reported a total of approximately 0 kg CO2e in emissions, with no specific data disclosed for Scope 1, Scope 2, or Scope 3 emissions.
+This lack of detailed emissions data suggests that MRC is in the early stages of its carbon accounting and reporting processes.
+MRC has committed to significant climate action, aligning with the overall UK Research and Innovation (UKRI) target of achieving net zero carbon emissions by 2040.
+As part of this commitment, MRC has set an interim target to reduce its Scope 1 and Scope 2 emissions by 50% by 2030, starting from a baseline year of 2017.
+This ambitious goal reflects MRC's dedication to enhancing its environmental sustainability and addressing climate change impacts.
+While specific emissions data is currently unavailable, MRC's proactive stance on setting reduction targets indicates a commitment to improving its carbon footprint in the coming years.